-Several years ago, I was working as part of a multidisciplinary team updating a national guideline for breast cancer detection and management.
+Several years ago, I was part of a multidisciplinary team updating a national guideline for breast cancer detection and management.

 As you can imagine I was stunned.
 Hurt.
 And angry.
 We had worked hard on the research plan and it was good.